 To be considered for funding, organizations must have either a valid tax-exemption from the United States Internal Revenue Service as a 501c3 charitable organization and not as a private foundation or be a public institution.

 While the majority of grants are given to Los Angeles-based organizations, the HFPA Trust also supports educational institutions and selected wider reaching programs that are national, and in limited cases, international in scope.

 Grants are made on an annual basis and the grant period is not longer than one year.†Past grantees must submit HFPA's required reports on previous grant expenditures and activities before additional funding will be considered.

 The HFPA Trust does not provide grants to individuals, for fundraising events and drives (memberships, benefits, etc.) or for excessive overhead and/or administrative costs.
 With few exceptions, grants are not made to film festivals.

-Application Procedures Please make sure that your grant request falls within the Trust's goals and grant parameters otherwise we cannot support you, no matter how worthy your cause.
-All eligible organizations must complete a grant application, which includes an Application Cover Form, a narrative proposal, a project budget and required attachments.
+Please make sure that your grant request falls within the Trust's goals and grant parameters otherwise we cannot support you, no matter how worthy your cause.
+All eligible organizations must complete a grant application, which includes an Application Cover Form, a narrative proposal, a project budget, and required attachments.

-Note that separate application information is required for General Financial Grants and for Graduate and Undergraduate Film School Grants.
+Note that separate application information is required for General Financial Grants Film School Fellowship Grants, One-Time Institutional Support Grants, Press Freedom and Journalism Grants, and LA-based Foreign Language Film Festival Grants.
 See these links for specific application requirements.
-YOU MUST COMPLETE AND SUBMIT THE ONLINE APPLICATION FORM, and include it with the actual submitted application.
-If you have problems printing the form, please request a preprinted form from firstname.lastname@example.org.
+YOU MUST COMPLETE AND SUBMIT THE ONLINE APPLICATION FORM and include it with the actual submitted application.
+If you have problems printing the form, please request a preprinted form from email@example.com.

 Because the HFPA Trust's resources are limited, we are not able to fund all the worthy applications received.
 Unfortunately, some applicants may be declined regardless of their individual merit.